oo13/serdes_turn/README.md

 ## Introduction
 This is a niche library to serialize/deserialize an angle @ turn to/from @ degree.

-Commonly, In the embedded applications and the hardware logics that handle an angle, the engineers use 2π rad / 2<sup>n</sup> as unit of the angle; 2π rad / 2<sup>n</sup> means that 2<sup>n</sup> represent a full circle so it makes easy to handle wrap around.
+Commonly, in the embedded applications and the hardware logics that handle an angle, the engineers use 2π rad / 2<sup>n</sup> as unit of the angle; 2π rad / 2<sup>n</sup> means that 2<sup>n</sup> represent a full circle so it makes easy to handle wrap around.
 They consider the number as a fixed point number, meaning 2<sup>n</sup> as 1.0, so this library calls the unit 'turn'.

 When you would serialize an angle @ turn for data exchange, you can multiply it by 2π and output it as a double value, it's a proper solution and you have no need to use this library, but in case your clients look in a data file and say "The unit should be degree" and "It should be 20 instead of 20.00061", this library comes on stage.